zarf-dev/zarf/docs/4-user-guide/3-zarf-schema.md

   ## components > actions > onCreate > before > setVariables

-**Description:** (Cmd only) An array of variables to update with the output of the command.
+**Description:** (onDeploy/cmd only) An array of variables to update with the output of the command.
 These variables will be available to all remaining actions and components in the package.

 |          |         |
 | -------- | ------- |